Fruit Pizza

 Cream Cheese Frosting Ingredients

-- Softened cream cheese – like the butter for the crust, leave the cream cheese out at room temperature.
+- Softened cream cheese – Like the butter for the crust, leave the cream cheese out at room temperature.
 This will ensure your frosting is nice and creamy!

-- Powdered sugar – if your sugar has a lot of lumps, sift it first before measuring it so your frosting ends up nice and smooth.
+- Powdered sugar – If your sugar has a lot of lumps, sift it first before measuring it so your frosting ends up nice and smooth.

 The Best Fresh Fruit to Use for Fruit Pizza